 Key Takeaways

-- The $997 price point is real and includes everything a local contractor needs.
+- The $997 price is real.
+It includes a done-for-you site built for local search.